ABSHDZ/StreamlitApp-QRcode-reader-and-registration/README.md

 # StreamlitApp-QRcode-reader-and-registration
-A streamlit app to scan a QR code and save the information in a google sheet
+A streamlit app to scan QR codes and save the information in a google sheet